flannelbum/Bookmarks/README.md

 # Bookmarks

 ### Bookmarks is a Minecraft Spigot plugin that provides players an easy way to create, share, and manage warp locations.
-Tested with Minecraft version 1.12.1 and _should_ work from 1.9+
+Bookmarks version 0.1.3 is tested with Minecraft version 1.12.1 and _should_ work from 1.9 up to 1.12.1

 Once installed, use the **/bookmarks** or **/bm** command to summon a Bookmark book.
 The first page of the book reads: